THE BEST OF NAMIBIA AND BOTSWANA

 Breakfast | Dinner

-Enjoy a delicious breakfast with freshly baked bread prepared by the lodge’s expert chefs, before heading to your next destination.
-Today’s journey takes you via Tsumeb and Rundu into the Kavango Region – which is part of the Caprivi Strip.
+Enjoy a delicious breakfast before heading to your next destination.
+Today’s journey takes you via Tsumeb and Rundu into the Zambezi Region – formerly known as the Caprivi Strip.
 For decades this area was unsafe due to a war, so it has retained a wild, remote feel accentuated by the lush vegetation and sub-tropical climate.
 This area has over 400 bird species, four of the ‘Big Five’ (no rhino), baobabs, forests, swamps and savannah.
-Nunda River Lodge is situated on the banks of the Kavango River, the green vegetation almost an oasis after the arid regions you have travelled through.
-The following day you can go on a boat trip or explore the Mahango Area of Bwabwata National Park (only possible with a 4×4 vehicle or on a guided tour), in the flood plains of the Okavango River basin.
-You can also visit a local village (optional) to learn more about the local culture and way of life.
-Enjoy an ice cold drink while sitting on the large deck and watch the sunset over the river.
-You will overnight for two nights in a bungalow with a veranda overlooking the river at Nunda River Lodge.
+Riverdance Lodge is situated on the banks of the Okavango River, the green vegetation almost an oasis after the arid regions you have travelled through.
+The following day you can go on an optional boat trip or explore the Mahango Area of Bwabwata National Park on a game drive (only possible with a 4×4 vehicle or on a guided tour), in the flood plains of the Okavango River basin.
+You can also visit a local village to learn more about the local culture and way of life.
+Enjoy an ice-cold drink while sitting on the large deck and watch the sunset over the river.
+You will spend two nights in a bungalow with a veranda overlooking the river at Riverdance Lodge.

 Breakfast | Dinner